zhanzhenzhen/js-bundler/README.md

 # js-bundler

 Bundles the specified file and all "required" files into one.
-Similar to browserify, but no node built-in module shims.
+Similar to browserify, but no Node built-in module shims.
 So it's lightweight.

+Because it has no shims, please only bundle neutral or browser-side packages that don't depend on Node built-in modules.

 Requirements: